 The Canadian Netflix library is also one of the largest in the world, with over 3,000 titles.
 This makes signing up for a Netflix account is all the more attractive for Canadian users.

 Given its popularity, there’s little we can say about Netflix that most users don’t know, beyond this one tidbit: Netflix prices are slowly creeping higher.
 Prices have nearly doubled in the last handful of years, reaching an all-time high of $16.49 CAD/month in 2022.

 If you’re feeling a bit spurned, don’t worry.
 Netflix is also raising prices for U.S. customers and in other regions worldwide.
 However, all of these price increases will help pay for the company’s increasingly popular and award-winning premium content as well as original Canadian content.

 With it’s vastly increasing library of must-watch shows like Stranger Things, a Netflix subscription is quickly becoming a necessity for those that don’t want to miss out.

 Users will find Netflix available on almost every type of device, including smart TVs, PlayStation 4, Xbox One, Roku, Amazon Fire TV and Fire TV Stick, and most iOS and Android devices.

 Simply put, CraveTV lands exclusive programs that Netflix doesn’t offer, and that are only available through many US-only TV services.
 Importantly, CraveTV has deals to offer content from many top providers, like HBO and Showtime.
-Even the new Star Trek Discovery is available through CraveTV.
+Even HBO’s Game of Thrones is available through CraveTV.